nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) Click *Check schematisation*.
 This will check your schematisations for any errors that would make it impossible to generate a valid 3Di model and simulation template.
 It should not produce any errors, warnings or info level messages.
 Click *Next*.

 #) Fill in a commit message.
-As this is the first revision of this schematisation, you can give provide a short description of what you upload.
-For example: "Langaa schematisions without changes".
+This is a short description of the changes you have made relative to the previous revision.
+As this is the first revision of this schematisation, you can provide a short description of what you upload.
+For example: "Langå schematision without changes".

 #) Click *Start upload*.
 Check whether the upload is successful and the schematisation is successfully processed into a 3Di model.